swiftcoder2020/milestone_project_1/README.md

 ## Strategy

 As established above, the product is built consciously with the employers and recruiters in mind, specifically their business recruitment objectives to provide them the value in the ability to assess what I can offer overall as a candidate, professionally and personally through developing a website portfolio.
 The objective of this strategy is to market myself as a product and provide value through the lifecycle in the bulk construction of the project from conception to the development and testing stages prior to finally consider the deployment, whereby this operates as a responsive website using the approach of the mobile-first principle, that it's a fully functional source of information through the user's browser which conforms to conventions and elicits good user experience.

 With this in mind, the primary focus is to project into the construction of a subtle and appealing design with an element of boldness into the professional portfolio that has potential to evolve.
-It would also encompasses the learning principles and methodologies from the course, whilst utilising various resources to ensure it is user-friendly and well-structured, demonstrate the capabilities as a developer and provide context of educational & employment background.
+It would also encompass the learning principles and methodologies from the course, whilst utilising various resources to ensure it is user-friendly and well-structured, demonstrate the capabilities as a developer and provide context of their educational & employment background.
 The aim of this is to convey to prospective employers in assisting them to achieve their goal in the duration of their browsing experience to provide that value.

-In the duration of the conception stage in planning for this project, research was undertaken to establish what other portfolio based websites had been developed and through my educational knowledge and brief professional experience, I was able to factor in the user's viewpoint by visiting those examples to utilise the current tools and technologies to ascertain the appropriate features, design & styling themes, especially making colour & images accessible and structure.
-Through experience, I identified that the target audience is going to be diverse, thus the website portfolio requires to cater for this wide net of opportunities.
+In the duration of the conception stage to plan out for this project, research was undertaken to establish ideas to consider from other portfolio websites to potentially include appropriate features, design and styling themes, especially making colours and images accessible on the basis of the current languages, tools and technologies yet within the level of capability.
+Through my volunteering knowledge and brief professional experience, I was able to factor in the user's viewpoint into some design and styling themes, structuring websites whilst placing an emphasis into accessibility so was aware of some conventions and principles yet further research was required to expand the knowledge into the advancement of website development a decade on.
+Through my professional experience, I identified that the target audience is going to be diverse, thus the website portfolio requires to cater for this wide net of opportunities.

 ## Scope